brainsatplay/wasl/README.md

  ### Backlog
  - Validate ports
+ - Nested html source tags that determine execution (using a custom component)

 ## Acknowledgments
 `wasl` was developed for [brainsatplay], along with [graphscript] and [visualscript], to construct interactive, high-performance web applications as directed acyclic graphs (DAGs).